 - Historical underground mining in the Tintic District was focused on mineralization above the water table.
 Therefore, mineralization along existing mined zones at depth may be preserved below the water table. - Historical underground mining utilized higher cut-off grades than those that are economic in recent times.
-Therefore, the potential exists for unmined remnant lower grade mineralization areas being preserved. - Historically, exploration and mining were focused on CRD, skarn and fissure vein mineralization and not on the potential mineralized fluid source at depth.
-IVNE exploration geophysics has identified several anomalies that could indicate the potential source of the fluids.
-These anomalies require diamond core drilling to establish whether the IVNE exploration model is correct and whether this material contains any economic mineralization.
+Therefore, the potential exists for unmined remnant lower grade mineralization areas being preserved. - Historically, exploration and mining were focused on CRD, skarn, and fissure vein mineralization and not on the potential mineralized fluid source at depth.
+IE exploration geophysics has identified several anomalies that could indicate the potential source of the fluids.
+Diamond drilling in the Sunbeam prospect area has intersected textures and alteration typically associated with porphyry systems.
+While the visible copper mineralization is low, this is the first hole to have tested the Sunbeam Typhoon[TM] anomaly directly, and the potential exists to vector toward the center of a porphyry system which may contain mineralization with follow-up drilling.
+Assays are pending for this pyrite-dominant stockwork zone.